Sea Hero: Honors

 A bronze statue of Sea Hero stands in the paddock at Saratoga Race Course in Saratoga Springs, New York.
-In 2015, another statue was installed at the National Sporting Library & Museum in Middleburg, Virginia.
+In 2015, another statue by Tessa Pullan was installed at the National Sporting Library & Museum in Middleburg, Virginia.
 Sea Hero Road in Frankfort, Kentucky is named for the horse, as is Sea Hero Court in Napa, California.
-Sea Hero Place in Austin Texas is also named for the Kentucky Derby Winner.
+Sea Hero Place in Austin ,Texas is also named for the Kentucky Derby Winner.

 Death

 Sea Hero died in July 2019 in Turkey at the age of 29, where he had lived since 1999.
 His death was attributed to infirmities of old age.
 At the time of his death, he had held the title of oldest living Kentucky Derby winner for 8 years.

 Pedigree

 Sea Hero is inbred 4 × 4 to War Admiral, meaning War Admiral appears twice in the fourth generation of Sea Hero's pedigree.
 He is also inbred 5 × 5 to La Troienne through her daughters Businesslike and Big Hurry.